jtroo/resource-aggregator/README.md

 This project is a simple data aggregator for resources on a LAN.

+The LAN wording is important because there are no security considerations done for the code.

 The HTTP server runs on Rocket 0.5 and uses sqlx+postgresql as the database.

 The client side is Angular 12.